Scientific Analysis Of Michael Phelps’s Body Structure

 Lactic Acid

 When the human body physically exerts itself, the muscles produce lactic acid in response to insufficient oxygen.
-Exercise physiology experts have long proposed that high lactic acid levels in the muscles are linked to fatigue.
-To prepare for another round of physical activity, our body must recover from the effects of the acid.
+It was long believed that lactate (often inaccurately called "lactic acid") accumulation caused muscle fatigue, but modern sports science has debunked this.
+Research now suggests that lactate may actually help protect muscles during intense exercise.
+The burning sensation during exercise comes from hydrogen ions accumulating in muscles, not lactate itself.
+To prepare for another round of physical activity, our body must still recover from the effects of intense exertion.

-Athletes often get their lactate levels checked, and according to some, Phelps’s body produces half as much lactic acid as his rivals, significantly shortening his recovery time and allowing him to endure longer swims without slowing down.
+Athletes often get their lactate levels checked, and according to some, Phelps’s body produces significantly less lactate than his rivals, which may contribute to his faster recovery time and ability to endure longer swims without slowing down.

-If not all, athletes face tight muscles, muscle pulls, hamstrings, and body stiffness in the lower body during their training.
+Most athletes face tight muscles, muscle pulls, hamstring injuries, and body stiffness in the lower body during their training.
 Although this can be tackled by stretching the target muscles using dedicated equipment like stretching machines, Phelps has a natural advantage.

 Genetics Is Not The Only Reason Behind Phelps’ Success!